 - Bake at 400F for 15 minutes

-- While the meatballs bake prepare a sauce by combining pineapple juice, coconut aminos, sesame oil, sriracha, and ketchup in a small bowl
+- While the meatballs bake prepare a sauce by combining pineapple juice, coconut aminos, sesame oil, sriracha, rice vinegar, and ketchup in a small bowl

 - When the meatballs are almost finished cooking add the sauce to a frying pan and heat over medium-high heat until it bubbles

 - Reduce to a simmer and simmer for 4 minutes

 - Prepare a slurry of arrowroot starch and water to thicken the sauce

 - Increase the heat of the sauce to medium-high and pour the slurry into the pan

 - Mix vigorously to thicken the sauce and then reduce heat to low

 - Toss the meatballs in the sauce until they are coated and then remove the pan from the heat

 - Garnish with green onion and serve with rice or cauliflower rice